-Quite a few respondents expressed concerns about how NGOs handle grant money.
+Several respondents expressed concerns about how NGOs handle grant money.
 "I have nothing against them, but wonder where they spend all the money they get" (Author's interview with 66, P).
 NGOs are viewed by many as a good opportunity for employment rather than as means to develop civil society and strengthen democratic values.
 "Be employed there.
 It is so 'in' these days!
 Big money; they travel and do nothing" (Author's interview with 32, V).
 Several respondents (Author's interviews with 9, SP; 78 V) mentioned the questionable moral values of NGO leaders as a reason for their negative views of local NGOs.
 Some believed only leaders, considered self-centred, were benefiting from grants (Author's interviews with 35, V; 76, V; 9, SP; 38, V).
 This implies unresponsiveness to citizens, as a woman put bluntly, "NGOs should represent the population and be responsible to the citizens, but they are not" (Author's interview with 77, P).
-Of the leaders of our case studies, only Uzice's, who had a track record of activism stretching back to socialist times and whose organisation today made visible contributions to the local community, gained respect.
-Just a tiny number of respondents either were involved or received invitations to participate in NGO activities.
+Of the leaders of our case studies, the only one who had gained respect locally was the leader of Women's Centre Užice, who had a track record of activism stretching back to socialist times and whose organisation made visible contributions to the local community.
+Very few respondents were either involved or received invitations to participate in NGO activities.

 In contrast to popular perceptions, the NGO leaders interviewed claimed to be open and willing to reach out to recruit new members.
-In response to the question about how they do that, leaders stated that they usually gave out flyers, offered workshops, or organized street protests.
+In response to the question about how they do that, leaders stated that they usually gave out flyers, offered workshops, or organised street protests.
 They admitted no clear strategy was ever used for citizen feedback.
 One leader questioned the usefulness of citizen feedback, arguing citizens are "overly suspicious" and reluctant to change.
-Consistent with Sperling (2006), the leaders of women's NGOs were not effectively building a domestic constituency.

-Women's Center Užice, which used social and conventional media, and Women of the South, whose leaders were journalists, were slightly more open and active in their communication than the other women's organisations (Table 4, column 5).
+19 Consistent with Sperling (2006), the leaders of women's NGOs were not effectively building a domestic constituency.
+Women's Centre Užice, which used social and conventional media, and Women of the South, whose leaders were journalists, were slightly more open and active in their communication than the other women's organisations (Table 4, column 5).

-Due to financial uncertainty, leaders are scrambling to diversify sources of funding and to survive.
-20 The difficult socio-economic environment in Serbia hindered NGOs' ability to be open to citizens and to focus on local issues.
+Due to financial uncertainty, leaders scramble to diversify sources of funding to survive.20 The difficult socio-economic environment in Serbia hindered the ability of NGOs to be open to citizens and to focus on local issues.
 It also discouraged Serb participation in NGOs and profoundly affected citizens preferred activities for NGOs.